Islamic Radio and Television Union: Activities

 IRTVU has been generally described as a propaganda or soft power tool for the Iranian regime and its regional militias.
 Its content has been noted as promoting sectarian violence and division.
 Notably, not all IRTVU-affiliated channels are directly controlled by the IRGC, with some being apolitical or not espousing the "axis of resistance" ideology of other IRTVU outlets.

 In August 2015, IRTVU launched a media certification initiative called "Halal Media", recognizing television and film productions that promote "pure" Islamic values.
 The initiative was introduced during the General Assembly meeting in Tehran and included participation from media entities in Iran, Iraq, Lebanon, Turkey, Pakistan, and other Islamic countries.

 Regional affiliates

 The IRTVU is most active in Iraq and Lebanon, but also operates in countries such as Yemen, Syria, Saudi Arabia, and Bahrain.

 Iraqi Radio and Television Union

 The Iraqi Radio and Television Union operates as an Iraqi affiliate of IRTVU.
 It was founded in 2012 and held its first major conference in Baghdad in 2013.
 Its head, Hamid al-Husseini, is a cleric with close ties to the IRGC and Iranian leadership.

 The Iraqi branch supports several militia-run media outlets through funding, training, and logistical support, including those run by groups such as Kata'ib Hezbollah and Harakat Hezbollah al-Nujaba.
+According to Hamdi Malik of the Washington Institute, outlets supported by the Iraqi Radio and Television Union include Al-Etejah TV, run by Kata'ib Hezbollah; Al-Ahad TV, run by Asa'ib Ahl al-Haq; Al-Nujaba TV, run by Harakat Hezbollah al-Nujaba; and al-Baeenah, run by Saraya al-Jihad.